DimitryGonzales/dotfiles/README.md

 ## Usage

-To use a specific theme, navigate to its folder and follow the setup instructions (if any).
+To use a specific theme, navigate to its folder and follow the setup instructions.

-> Each folder represents a different theme or setup.

 ## Themes